Strange Things in Chatham

 Other suggestions I've received via e-mail are that:

 - It's a railway or tram tunnel (it looks about the right size for a single train to fit through).
 Trams used to run up Chatham Hill to and from Rainham, and the main North Kent railway line now runs less than a hundred yards away (see the panoramic picture below).
+Maybe it's where the bank locomotive for helping the trams up Chatham Hill was actually stored, rather than behind the metal doors mentioned above.

 - It's a tunnel to Fort Amherst.
 This sounds plausible, especially as I've been told this by people whose relatives lived in the area as children.
 It's about 2 to 2 1/2 miles from the fort, so it would make a very useful access tunnel if there was a battle going on there.
+The tunnel would have to cross the mainline railway line now, although that would not have been there originally.

 If you know what is behind the brickwork, then please feel free to e-mail me.